An appeal is a way of telling the benefit office that you think a decision is wrong.

 If you missed the appeal deadline for reasons out of your control, such as illness or bereavement, you may be given more time to appeal.

-If your local authority or the Housing Executive (Northern Ireland) doesn’t think you have a good reason for appealing late, they will pass your request to the Tribunal Service or Appeals Service (Northern Ireland) who will decide if your appeal can be accepted or if it is too late to be heard.
+If the benefit office doesn’t think you have a good reason for appealing late, they will pass your request to the Tribunal Service who will decide if your appeal can be accepted or if it is too late to be heard.

 Look again at the decision